QuixoticSL/JS-Allonge/NOTES.md

 - A popular number for nerds is ${40 + 2} //=> 'A popular number for nerds is 42'
 - JavaScript evaluates the quasi-literal when the function is invoked and the quasi-literal inside the function’s body is evaluated.
 - OOP to me means only messaging, local retention and protection and hiding of state-process, and extreme late-binding of all things.

+### December 2nd 2017 ###
+- Information hiding is the ability to prevent certain aspects of a class or software component from being accessible to its clients, using either programming language features (like private variables) or an explicit exporting policy.
+- Consider a stack data structure.
+There are three basic operations: Pushing a value onto the top (`push`), popping a value off the top (`pop`), and testing to see whether the stack is empty or not (`isEmpty`).
+These three operations are the stable interface.
+- Hiding information (or “state”) is the design principle that allows us to limit the coupling between components of software.
+- Given an object that holds our state (an array and an index39), we can easily implement our three operations as functions.
+Bundling the functions with the state does not require any special “magic” features.
+JavaScript objects can have elements of any type, including functions.
+- Other languages may separate methods from functions very strictly, but in JavaScript every method is a function, but not all functions are methods.
+- A deeply fundamental practice is to build components out of smaller components.
+The choice of how to divide a component into smaller components is called factoring, after the operation in number theory.
+- Each component is a value, and the components can be put together into a single object or encapsulated with a closure.
+- Another practice that many people consider fundamental is to extend an implementation.
+Meaning, they wish to define a new data structure in terms of adding new operations and semantics to an existing data structure.
+- Encapsulation and Extension exist in a natural state of tension.
+A program with elaborate encapsulation resists breakage but can also be difficult to refactor in other ways.
+Be mindful of when it’s best to Compose and when it’s best to Extend.